 Why is this medication prescribed?

-Bedaquiline is used along with at least three other medications to treat adults with multi-drug resistant tuberculosis (MDR-TB; a serious infection that affects the lungs and other parts of the body and that cannot be treated with at least two of the medications that are usually used to treat the condition) that has affected the lungs.
+Bedaquiline is used along with at least three other medications to treat multi-drug resistant tuberculosis (MDR-TB; a serious infection that affects the lungs and other parts of the body and that cannot be treated with other medications that are usually used to treat the condition) in adults and children 5 years and older who weigh at least 33 lbs (15 kg) that has affected the lungs.
 Bedaquiline should not be used to treat TB that mainly affects other parts of the body.
 Bedaquiline is in a class of medications called anti-mycobacterials.
 It works by killing the bacteria that cause MDR-TB.

 How should this medicine be used?